-The Digital Remote Control has 6 control selector buttons whose activation is indicated by a green LED.
-The Speed Control selector is used to set the RPMs throughout the range of the engine.
-The Single Lever selector allows the port lever to control the shifting and speed of all engines.
-The Station Selector is used to select the active station on boats with two stations.
-The Center Engine selector allows the port lever to control the center engine only in triple engine applications.
-The Trim Assist selector allows the operator to synchronize the trim angle to a given RPM so that the engine will trim to the desired angle.
-The Free Throttle selector allows the selected engine to be throttled up with the shift function disengaged.
+The Digital Electric Control has 4 control selector buttons, whose activation is indicated by a blue LED, and control switches.
+The Single Lever selector allows the port lever to control the shifting and speed of all engines in multi-engine applications.
+The Station Selector is used to select the active station on boats with an additional station added.
+The Center Engine selector allows the port lever to control the center engine(s) in triple and quad engine applications.
+The Neutral Hold selector allows the selected engine to be throttled up with the shift function disengaged.
+The Power Tilt and Trim switches on the digital control adjust the trim of all engines or a combination of engines in multi-engine applications.
+The Speed Selector switch can be used to control the RPM of the engines to provide incremental changes to speed.

 The Electronic Key Switch uses a radio frequency key to power the main ignition panel.
-Touch the key to the panel and two audible beeps indicate the system is unlocked.
-Press the Ignition button, then the Start/Stop button to start the engines.
-To engage the Y-COP security system touch the key to the panel after the engines are turned off.
+The system can be locked or unlocked using the Key Fob provided with the boat.
+To operate the lock/unlock feature, the fob must be within 15 ft (5m) of the helm and to operate the ignition panel, the fob must be within 32 in (0.8m) of the helm.
+After unlocking the system, press the Power button, then the Start/Stop button on the ignition panel to start the engines.
+To engage the Y-COP security system press the lock button on the Key Fob after the engines are turned off.
 A single audible beep indicates the system is immobilized.